 For most businesses this is an excellent, straightforward rewards structure.
 You can potentially get more value out of other cards if you spend a lot in categories that are eligible for further bonuses, or if you’re really good at redeeming miles.
 However, a vast majority of people aren’t good at redeeming miles, and are at an information disadvantage.

-I do think a vast majority of people are best off using a straightforward cash back card with a lucrative rewards structure, like this card.
+I do think a vast majority of businesses are best off using a straightforward cash back card with a lucrative rewards structure, like this card.

 OUCH.
-That pained me to hear, though I think this is more common than you’d expect.
-The difference between that and the Capital One® Spark® Cash for Business would be $50,000 of rewards per year.
-That’s not even factoring in the difference between him just getting cash however he wants, vs. being tied in to specific gift cards.
+It pained me to hear that, though I think this is more common than you’d expect.
+The difference between that and the Capital One Spark Cash would be $50,000 of rewards per year.
+That’s not even factoring in the difference between him just getting cash however he wants, vs. being tied into specific gift cards.